Monsters at Work: Writing

 According to Anderson, Pixar assisted the producers on the series by providing notes during its writing and early storyboarding process in order to "keep [them] on track as far as the legacy of the project".
 He also said that the series would differ from the films by further exploring "different areas of Monsters, Inc.", and that the series would further explore the transition in the company from screams to laughs seen at the end of the first film.
 Anderson also said that the series would feature an overarching story, but certain episodes would focus more on character development than the overall arc.

 The series expands the role of the female characters in the original film, with receptionist Celia Mae being promoted to Laugh Floor supervisor in order to "move a female character up into a leadership role", as well as featuring trainer Ms. Flint's reaction to the transition from scares to laughter.
 The series also features a new character named Roze, who is Roz's twin sister, as the producers felt that, due to the latter being revealed as the head of the "Child Detection Agency" at the end of the first film, "she wouldn't be back outside the laugh floor".
-In addition, Bob Peterson, story supervisor on Monsters, Inc., serves as a creative consultant for the series.
+In addition, Bob Peterson, story supervisor on Monsters, Inc., serves as a creative consultant for the first season.

 According to Gannaway, it took the producers almost a year to conceive the series' premise.
 He also compared Tylor's struggles with the transition with the current world status due to the COVID-19 pandemic, feeling that both the character and the audiences had "the universe [throw them] a curveball", which he felt made Tylor a more relatable character by having flaws the audience could connect with.
 Gannaway also said he wanted the series to have "the sort of feel of a Pixar story" by making the audience care about Tylor and his personal journey.

-Gannaway was originally not going to include the characters of Smitty and Needleman out of respect for their voice actor, the late Dan Gerson.
-However, he eventually incorporated them into the series when he felt Gerson would want the characters to continue even after his death.
+Gannaway was originally not going to include the characters of Smitty and Needleman out of respect for their voice actor, Dan Gerson, who died in 2016.
+However, he eventually incorporated them into the series when he felt Gerson would want the characters to continue.
 Gannaway paid an homage to Gerson by including a "Gerson Industries" logo in the trash cans the duo push.

-In order to get a sense of what it was like working in a factory, the production team visited two power plants and would interview the workers about their day.
+In order to get a sense of what it was like working in a factory, the production team visited two power plants and interviewed the workers about their day.
 Gannaway stated, "You want to tether everything to truth.
 You can't make a movie about a power plant if you haven't walked one; otherwise you're just making stuff up."